ISS-Mimic/Mimic/README.md

 </p>

 > **ISS Mimic** is an open-source mash-up of hardware + software that **mirrors the International Space Station’s solar-array and radiator motion** in real time.
-> 🍓 Runs on Raspberry Pi • 🛠 12 motors drive a 3-D-printed ISS • 📈 Live telemetry visualizer
+> Runs on Raspberry Pi • 12 motors drive a 3-D printed ISS • Live telemetry visualizer

 ---